Sinova/Collisions/README.md

 <hr/>

 **Collisions** is a JavaScript library for quickly and accurately detecting collisions between Polygons, Circles, and Points.
-It combines the efficiency of a [Bounding Volume Hierarchy](https://en.wikipedia.org/wiki/Bounding_volume_hierarchy) (BVH) for broad-phase searching and the accuracy of the [Separating Axis Theorem](https://en.wikipedia.org/wiki/Separating_axis_theorem) (SAT) for narrow-phase collision testing.
+It combines the efficiency of a [Bounding Volume Hierarchy](https://en.wikipedia.org/wiki/Bounding_volume_hierarchy) (Bvh) for broad-phase searching and the accuracy of the [Separating Axis Theorem](https://en.wikipedia.org/wiki/Separating_axis_theorem) (sat) for narrow-phase collision testing.

 - [Installation](#anchor-installation)
 - [Documentation](#anchor-documentation)